kalina-kalina/capstone_project/README.md

 The aim of this project was to create a statisctical model making predictions on perfumes ratings.

-I based on the data from fragrantica.com - a popular internet portal for fragrance's lovers.
+I used the data from fragrantica.com - a popular internet portal for fragrances' lovers.
 Exploring users preferences and interests alowed me to get a deep understanding of the perfumes rating system.

-Utilising this kind of prediction, can help to create better communication between manufactures, sellers/dealers and customers, especially those who exist on the online market.
+Utilising this kind of prediction, can help to create better communication between manufactures, sellers and customers, especially those who are present on the online market.

 ***

-If you are interested with this project and would like to discuss its details, please contact me directly on the following:
+If you are interested in this project and would like to discuss its details, please contact me directly at:
 * [kalina.zeligowska@gmail.com]()

 ***